chandron/IMBB-rnaseq-workshop-1day/docs/rstudio-installation.md

 1. Go to [https://cran.r-project.org/bin/windows/base/](https://cran.r-project.org/bin/windows/base/)
 2. Click **Download R x.x.x for Windows**
-3. Run the downloaded `.exe` file and follow the setup wizard — default settings are fine
+3. Run the downloaded `.exe` file and follow the setup wizard — default settings are fine (an R desktop icon is not really necessary)

 Once the installation finishes, continue to Step 2.
 You will verify R is working from inside RStudio.